AgentTroll/blog/2019-06-22-tle-tracking-satellites-in-space.md

 complication comes from the fact that standard longitude and latitude considers the Earth as an oblate spheroid, while ECI considers the Earth as a perfect sphere.
-Further, the Earth also spins, which means that your position changes relative to the ECI coordinate system, which is aligned with the ecliptic plane (this would be the plane that the Equator would cross if the Earth wasn't tilted).
+Further, the Earth also spins, which means that your position changes as the Earth spins.
 In order to calculate everything, the current time is taken, and then converted to a single Julian date.
 This is then converted to Greenwich Mean Sidereal Time (GMST), which allows one to calculate the current rotation of the Earth without the fluctuations in a solar day.
-Armed with this information, we can then convert from the standard "geodetic" latitude and longitude into a "geocentric" latitude and longitude, and from there, trigonometry is used to obtain the ECI coordinates of the observer.
+Armed with this information, we can then convert from the standard"geodetic" latitude and longitude into a "geocentric" latitude and longitude, and from there, trigonometry is used to obtain the ECI coordinates of the observer.
 [The implementation](https://github.com/AgentTroll/fate/blob/70311dab1664ffa3278c4af0e3f8f96f859f9efc/eci.c#L12-L22)
 actually then looks deceptively simple.